vegaprotocol/vega/README.md

 ## Vega NodeWallet

-A vega node needs to connect to other blockchain for variouys operation:
+A vega node needs to connect to other blockchain for various operation:
-- validate transaction happened on foregin chains
+- validate transaction happened on foreign chains
 - verify presence of assets
 - sign transaction to be verified on foreign blockchain
 - and more...